 What a clever use of these eye-catching hardwood branches!

-The photos in this post show just a few of the many brilliantly blooming crape myrtles in our neighborhood today.
+The photos in this post show just a few of the many brilliantly blooming types of crape myrtle.

 When my family moved from Wisconsin to Texas many years ago, we heard someone refer to this particular plant as the "lilacs of the south."

 They do have a similar shaped flower head but do not have the fragrance of lilacs.

 If you think of crepe paper and then look at a crape myrtle blossom, you will understand how it got that name.
 Very delicate ruffled and thin petals make up a crape myrtle flower.